CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/tricrypto.md

 ## **Fees and Pool Profits**

-The cryptoswap algorithm uses different fees, such as `fee`, `mid_fee`, `out_fee`, or `fee_gamma` to determine the fees charged, more on that [here](../../overview.md#fees).
+The Cryptoswap algorithm uses different fees, such as `fee`, `mid_fee`, `out_fee`, or `fee_gamma` to determine the fees charged, more on that [here](../../overview.md#fees).
 All Fee values are denominated in 1e10 and [can be changed](./admin-controls.md#apply_new_parameters) by the admin.

 Additionally, just as for other curve pools, there is an `ADMIN_FEE`, which is hardcoded to 50%.
-All twocrypto-ng pools share a universal `fee_receiver`, which is determined within the Factory contract.
+All Twocrypto-NG pools share a universal `fee_receiver`, which is determined within the Factory contract.

 `xcp_profit` and `xcp_profit_a` are used for tracking pool profits, which is necessary for the pool's rebalancing mechanism.
 These values are denominated in 1e18.